dafny-lang/dafny/docs/HowToFAQ/onepage.md

 and the reads complaint by a `reads` clause that states which objects will be read.
 In this case, it is the objects `cs[i]` that have their `p` field read.
-If the element type of `cs` were a value type instead of a reference type, this `reads` clause would be unnneccessary.
+If the element type of `cs` were a value type instead of a reference type, this `reads` clause would be unnecessary.

 ```dafny
 class C {